HoML Logo

 Let's start with a simple question: what's the fastest hardware for a typical YOLOv8s workload?
 We ran benchmarks across several NVIDIA GPUs and a multi-core CPU to find the maximum achievable Frames Per Second (FPS).

 The data reveals two crucial insights.
 First, even the slowest GPU we tested (the NVIDIA T4 on AWS g4dn) is over 30 times faster than a single vCPU running an optimized OpenVINO workload (360 FPS vs. ~11 FPS).
 Second, the data quantifies the massive performance gap between hardware tiers.
-A top-tier H100, when fully saturated with concurrent workloads, is ~7.3x faster than a highly capable RTX 4000 SFF Ada (a 70W workstation GPU) and ~11x faster than an L4, providing a clear picture of the performance you get for the money.
+A top-tier H100, when fully saturated with concurrent workloads, is ~6.7x faster than a highly capable RTX 4060 and ~11x faster than an L4, providing a clear picture of the performance you get for the money.

 The Concurrency Advantage: More Throughput on Modern GPUs